17 Cub Cadet Starting Problems and Possible Fixes

 Fuel lines connect the mower’s fuel tank to the carburetor, transferring the gas from the tank to the engine.

-Bad, old fuel has lots of impurities that clog the fuel filter over time.
-Such a blockage will cut the engine’s supply of gas, leading to its failure.
+Bad, old fuel has many impurities that clog the fuel filter over time.
+Such a blockage will cut the engine’s gas supply, leading to its failure.

 Fixing the filter problem should help restore the disrupted fuel supply to the engine and restore normal starting and running.